mauri870/ransomware/README.md

 ## Usage and How it Works
 Feel free to edit the parameters across the files for testing.
-By default, it will walk trought the current authenticated user folder, reading all files matching certain extensions and encrypting then using AES-256-CBC with an encryption key returned from server.

-After put the binaries on a correct windows test environment, start the server by double click or run then on the terminal.
+Put the binaries on a correct windows test environment, start the server by double click or run then on the terminal.
 It will wait for the malware contact and generate/persist the id/encryption keypairs

 When double click on `ransomware.exe` binary it will walk interesting directories and encrypting all files that match the interesting file extensions, recreating then with encrypted content and a custom extension(.encrypted by default) and create a READ_TO_DECRYPT.txt file on desktop